CraigCalman.com - An actor for writers, a writer for actors, and a director for both

 San Diego Tribune theater critic Bill Hagen wrote "In the hands of director Mark Lamos and an awesomely gifted cast, the Old Globe Theatre production is spellbinding theater, an evening of riveting entertainment."

-What a dream place is The Old Globe Theatre, nestled in beautiful Balboa Park, San Diego.
-Here is a 1985 photo of the Old Globe's three guiding lights: Thomas Hall, Jack O'Brien and Executive Producer Craig Noel.
+Here is a 1985 photo of the Old Globe's three guiding lights: Thomas Hall, Jack O'Brien and Executive Producer Craig Noel (1915-2010) who ran the theatre from 1947 on.

 Cast portrait of Jack O'Brien's "A MIDSUMMER NIGHT'S DREAM" during the first season of the newly-rebuilt Festival Stage in 1978.
 I played the Coach Beetle, circled in red.
 Critic Jonathan Saville wrote: "Those intricately wrought, wiry, meshy, insect-like rococo extravaganzas that Robert Morgan has designed as costumes for the fairies are beautiful in a ghastly lepidopteral way and belong to the heavy, decadent, late Victorian nightmare world of Arthur Rackham."